Acadian Timber Corp. (TSE:ADN) Announces Quarterly Dividend of $0.29

 Acadian Timber Corp.
-(TSE:ADN – Get Free Report) declared a quarterly dividend on Thursday, December 28th, Zacks reports.
-Shareholders of record on Monday, January 15th will be paid a dividend of 0.29 per share on Monday, January 15th.
-This represents a $1.16 annualized dividend and a yield of 6.84%.
+(TSE:ADN – Get Free Report) announced a quarterly dividend on Thursday, December 28th, Zacks reports.
+Stockholders of record on Monday, January 15th will be paid a dividend of 0.29 per share on Monday, January 15th.
+This represents a $1.16 dividend on an annualized basis and a dividend yield of 6.84%.
 The ex-dividend date is Thursday, December 28th.

-Acadian Timber (TSE:ADN – Get Free Report) last released its earnings results on Wednesday, November 1st.
-The company reported C$0.21 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of C$0.17 by C$0.04.
-The firm had revenue of C$26.59 million for the quarter.
+Acadian Timber (TSE:ADN – Get Free Report) last announced its quarterly earnings results on Wednesday, November 1st.
+The company reported C$0.21 earnings per share for the quarter, topping analysts’ consensus estimates of C$0.17 by C$0.04.
+The business had revenue of C$26.59 million for the quarter.
 Acadian Timber had a return on equity of 13.16% and a net margin of 42.65%.
-As a group, equities analysts expect that Acadian Timber will post 0.8096374 earnings per share for the current fiscal year.
+As a group, research analysts expect that Acadian Timber will post 0.8096374 earnings per share for the current fiscal year.

 About Acadian Timber